Tested. Trialed. & Triumphant.

 And finally, still working on self-care at the desk, my friend has one of these foot massagers and it’s the BEST!! *Hint to my family, this is what I want for Christmas, Mother’s Day or I’m Just Awesome Day?*

 Hey, there is nothing wrong in taking care of ourselves, right?
-So investing a little time in ourselves today to try (try) and keep a healthy lifestyle in a job that requires us to sit for so long is challenging.
+It’s challenging when our job means sitting for hours on end.
 You could stand at the kitchen bench and type, or invest in a walking desk.
-Yet, by taking small steps (pun intended) today it will help us produce more work in the long run as we won’t be out due to health issues from poor postures.
+Yet, by taking small steps (pun intended) today it will help us produce more work in the long run as you won’t be off sick with sore joint pains.
 Don’t you agree?

 Why did I do this?